 Laurie loves seeing people’s homes, offering advice for renovations and helping to figure out what will work best for them – helping them figure out what type of home they could move to or whether they can make their existing home work better.

-She now lives in beautiful Steveston with husband, David, and 2 kids, Madeline and Zachary.
+She now lives in beautiful Steveston with two teenagers, Madeline and Zachary.
 They share their home with a rescued Irish Setter named Keely, a fish named Sushi, and they enjoy hosting international students.

-When she’s not working, Laurie is usually found cheering her kids on at soccer, softball, baseball, basketball, judo, volleyball or football.
-She loves reading, painting, playing games, gardening and fixing things.
+When she’s not working, Laurie is usually found cheering her kids on at soccer, softball, baseball, basketball, rugby, volleyball or football.
+She loves reading, painting, hiking, gardening and hanging out with good friends.
 She created an award-winning garden at their old house, which came third place in the Richmond Garden and Design competition.